Starbucks new Protein Drinks launched: Complete Review of the New Menu

 Unsweetened matcha with sugar-free vanilla syrup and protein-boosted milk

-Bold espresso with protein-boosted milk and sugar-free vanilla syrup
+Bold espresso with sugar-free vanilla syrup and protein-boosted milk

 The Science Behind Starbucks’ Protein Technology